nicocub/BG1-Intro-Remake-Project/README.md

 Thank you for your attention, and I would love your feedback!

 INSTALLATION :

 Go to the game directory...\Baldur's Gate - Enhanced Edition\lang\en_US\movies.
 Back up your intro.wbm file and simply paste my file in its place.
 Enjoy... :)

+NOTES :

+Do not use it for commercial purposes.

+CREDITS :

+The creator(s) of the original 1998 work :)